 Building upon the report, Maternity Foundation and UNFPA Nordic Office co-hosted a high-level roundtable discussion on March 7th 2023 on how to accelerate progress on reducing maternal deaths.
 The key message of the meeting was that it is time to advance our collective efforts to fight maternal mortality.
-Not only to the benefit of women worldwide but also their families and communities.
-It should not cost life to give life.
+There is no time to loose.
+This is not only to the benefit of women worldwide but also their families and communities.